BennoLossin/sHoTT/src/simplicial-hott/14-1-initial-section-to-dependent.rzk.md

 #variable A : U
 #variable B : A → U
-#variable is-inner-fib-type-fam-B : is-inner-fib-type-fam A B
+#variable is-inner-family-B : is-inner-family A B
 #variable s : (a : A) → B a
 #variable is-initial-section-s : is-initial-section A B s